lybird300/lybird300.github.io/_posts/2015-04-20-cojava-manual.md

 <h2>Initiate CoJava</h2>
 The program must be invoked with the following command-line arguments
 <pre class="prettyprint pre-scrollable"><code>
+"-p" (REQUIRED) specifies the parameter file, which is a text file that describes the demographic model to be simulated.
-"-p" specify the parameter file that controls its behavior (required) "-o" specify the base name for output files.
+"-o" (REQUIRED) specify the base name for output files.
 Output consists of a pair of files for each sampled population, one containing a list of all variant sites (with position and allele frequencies), the other containing the haplotypes for that population.
 "-l" specify the log file that
 "-s" specify the seg file that
-"-proc" specify
+"-proc" (REQUIRED) specify
 </code></pre>

 <h2>Set up parameters</h2>